lbwang95/RSP/README.md

 There are also 10 query set files named "dis1"-"dis5" and "alpha1"-"alpha5" corresponding to those stated in the paper.
 Each query set file contains 1000 lines.
 Each line contains three values of a CSP query which are s, t, and $\alpha$.

 The files with their prefixes "mu" and "sigma" are for the experiments of changing the mean and variance during index maintenance.
-Each line contains a three values representing the edge id, the multiplier for the mean, and the multiplier for the variance.
+Each line contains three values representing the edge id, the multiplier for the mean, and the multiplier for the variance.

 The file named "order.txt" is used to build the tree decomposition.
 One can also generate it by using the function "genorder()" in the index.cpp.